hashicorp/terraform-website/content/source/docs/enterprise/private/reliability-availability.html.md

 external services means no state data is lost.
 Because only configuration data is stored on the instance, we recommend using a system snapshot mechanism to provide fast recovery following these steps:

-**Snapshot**

-- Perform the initial installation of the product, including entering the license and doing initial setup.

-- From the admin UI, click the **Stop** button.
-This will stop all of the services the application runs.

-- Take a snapshot of the instance.
-For instance, in AWS this would mean shutting down the EC2 instance and then triggering an AMI to be created from the instance.
-The exact mechanism used is specific to the virtualization environment that the product runs in.

-**Restore**

-- Configure the virtualization to run the new snapshot and restart a new instance should it stop.
-In AWS, this is done using an Autoscaling Group.
-  The environment can monitor the availability of port 443 for instance health as well.

-- The new instance now has the software as well as configuration on it by default and can access the data stored on the mounted disk.
-Using these steps, the MTTR of a lost instance is almost as fast as the virtualization environment can start a new instance, typically less than a minute.

-~> **NOTE:** Because the software being restored is preinstalled on the virtualization specific snapshot, it's important that a new snapshot is taken when the Terraform Enterprise software is updated so that any restored instance has the newest version.
-This is important because the data stored in the external services is versioned along with the software.

 ### Availability During Upgrades